 These are offered in individual classes.
 The prices are the same as for the Latin and Greek sessions.
 Discounts are also possible for those paying on a trimester basis or for classes that are scheduled for more than one session a week.

-CLASSICS AT HOME offers a daily webcast Monday through Friday, LINGVA LATINA NOSTRA QVOTIDIANA, five minutes of free Latin class for all the Spanish speakers across the world.
+CLASSICS AT HOME presents our radio webcast LINGVA LATINA NOSTRA QVOTIDIANA, five minutes of free Latin class for all the Spanish speakers across the world.
 It is a radio-style emission to orient and motivate autodidact students who are working with the method LINGVA LATINA PER SE ILLVSTRATA.
 Besides tips and tricks designed for the student to derive the most benefit from the method, the program offers exercises to review vocabulary and vowel length with macrons and to develop oral agility in spoken Latin.

 THIS LATIN COURSE FOR SPANISH SPEAKERS IS A GREAT OPPORTUNITY FOR SPANISH LANGUAGE LEARNERS WHO ARE ALSO INTERESTED IN LATIN AND GRECO-ROMAN CULTURE.